bedezign/yii2-audit/docs/trail-panel.md

 ---
 layout: default
-title: Database Panel
+title: Trail Panel
-permalink: /docs/database-panel/
+permalink: /docs/trail-panel/
 ---

-# Database Panel
+# Trail Panel

 If you want database changes to be logged, you have to add the `AuditTrailBehavior` to the models you want to log.